iCliniq Logo

 I have gone through her reports. (attachment removed to protect patient identity).

-For gastric cancer, surgery remains the best palliative treatment specially if there are features of obstruction as seen in her case.
-But usually, surgery is not preferred in view of its invasive nature.
+For gastric cancer, surgery remains the best palliative treatment, especially if there are features of obstruction as seen in her case.
+However, surgery is usually not preferred because of its invasive nature.
 Her symptoms can be explained by moderate luminal obstruction of the stomach.
-In that case, another option is to go ahead with percutaneous jejunostomy for feeding which bypasses the stomach and helps in maintaining nutrition.
-If such a facility is not available then an endoscopic feeding jejunostomy tube can be tried.
-Sadly only medications such as antinausea drugs will not help much as the problem is due to mechanical obstruction.
+In that case, another option is to go ahead with percutaneous jejunostomy for feeding, which bypasses the stomach and helps maintain nutrition.

 I hope this helps.